Metropolitan Museum of Art: Special exhibitions

 The museum regularly hosts notable special exhibitions, often focusing on the works of one artist that have been loaned out from a variety of other museums and sources for the duration of the exhibition.
 These exhibitions are part of the attraction that draw people both within and outside Manhattan to explore the Met.
 Such exhibitions include displays especially designed for the Costume Institute, paintings from artists from across the world, works of art related to specific art movements, and collections of historical artifacts.
 Exhibitions are commonly located within their specific departments, ranging from American decorative arts, arms and armor, drawings and prints, Egyptian art, Medieval art, musical instruments, and photographs.
 Typical exhibitions run for months at a time and are open to the general public.
 Each exhibition provides insight into the world of art as a transformative, cultural experience and often includes a historical analysis to demonstrate the profound impact that art has on society and its dramatic transformation over the years.

 In 1969, a special exhibition, titled "Harlem on My Mind" was criticized for failing to exhibit work by Harlem artists.
 The museum defended its decision to portray Harlem itself as a work of art.
 Norman Lewis, Benny Andrews, Romare Bearden, Clifford Joseph, Roy DeCarava, Reginald Gammon, Henri Ghent, Raymond Saunders, and Alice Neel were among the artists who picketed the show.

 Performance arts

 The museum's Department of Live Arts commissions new works of performance using music, sound, movement, and other artistic practices.
-Under the banner of MetLiveArts, performances are presented in the galleries and spaces of the main museum building and The Cloisters, and made available through digital platforms such as YouTube and the museum's own website.
-Limor Tomer, general manager of MetLiveArts since 2011, has moved away from the programs of classical recitals and chamber concerts that were customary at that time.
+Under the banner of MetLiveArts, performances are presented in the Grace Rainey Rogers auditorium and the galleries of the main museum building and The Cloisters, and made available through digital platforms such as YouTube and the museum's own website.
+Limor Tomer, became general manager of MetLiveArts in 2011, moving the department once known as Concerts and Lectures away from the programs of classical recitals and chamber concerts that were customary at that time.

+Sarah Jones replaced Limor Tomer in 2025 as Head of Live Arts.